 1. Approach the patient from behind and sit down.

-7. The thumbs of the nurse are directed upwards.
+7. The nurse's thumbs are pointing upward.

 8. Gradually straightening up, lift the patient with you, supporting him with your hips.

-Transportation of the patient on a stretcher.
+Transporting the patient on a stretcher.

 Transferring the patient from the stretcher to the bed.

-Set the head end of the stretcher perpendicular to the foot edge of the bed.
-Parallel to the bed, the stretcher should be placed if the area of \u200b\u200bthe room is small.
+Place the head end of the stretcher perpendicular to the foot edge of the bed.
+A stretcher should be placed parallel to the bed if the area of the room is small.

-The following is carried out:
+The following is done:

 1. Approach the patient from the front, to the healthy side of the body.